HYPNO & CHAT THERAPY – MENTOR’S CORNER

 If you were like me, you may have been excited yet confused about all the possibilities that existed with this technique.
 What if Parts didn’t come forward?
 Or what if so many came forward, you were confused about which Part was what?

-Over time, as you explored working with Parts Therapy, you may have had your own experiences that you hadn’t thought of when you were learning it?
+Over time, as you explored working with Parts Therapy, you may have had your own experiences that you hadn’t thought of when you were learning it.
 I myself have had instances where Parts have come forward that could not be named or weren’t able to identify their function.
+When you have experiences like that early on, it can easily put you off utilising Parts Therapy for fear of getting it wrong.

 As you can imagine, it is important to continue to fine tune our craft and techniques to ensure that we can provide the best service possible to our clients as well as to give us the confidence and skill that we need to provide a top shelf service.